Graph potentials and topological quantum field theories: Topological quantum field theories from graph potentials

 in~$\LT^{\otimes6}$, where~$y=\varphi(z,x_1,x_2,x_3,x_4)$ is a function such that the Jacobian of~$\varphi$ is the identity.
 In that case we get that~$\varphi_*\dlog z=\dlog y$, and hence

-in~$\LT^{\otimes 4}$ giving a solution to the WDVV equation.
+in~$\LT^{\otimes 4}$ giving a solution to the associativity equation.
 Taking the logarithm of the function~$f$ we can interpret the multiplicative condition as an \emph{additive} condition, and this brings us in the setting of \cref{section:graph-potentials}.

 In~\eqref{equation:vertex-potential} we have defined the vertex potential at a vertex~$v\in V$ of a colored graph~$(\graph,c)$.
 Using the variables~$x,y,z$, and writing~$\epsilon=c(v)$ we have that

 We observe that~$\widetilde{W}_{v,\epsilon}$ is symmetric in the variables~$x,y,z$.
 We also have the following symmetries, aside from the symmetry in the variables. \begin{lemma} The vertex potential satisfies